 Chloroplast: This is the main section of the plant cell where the process of photosynthesis takes place.

-Now that we have learnt about the plant cells, let us understand more about the process by which plants make their food.
+Now that we have learnt about plant cells.
+Let us understand more about the process by which plants make their food.

 Process of Making Food